HL7/cql/input/pages/03-developersguide.md

 ### Defining Models

 > The ability to define models as part of the language was introduced in CQL 2.0, and is trial-use.
+For a complete list of changes, see the [Change Log](changes.html).
 {: .note-info}

 CQL allows authors to define models consisting of named class types, functions that operate on those types, conversions, and contexts.
 The following sections discuss each of these constructs in more detail.

 #### Defining Class Types

 > The ability to define class types was introduced in CQL 2.0, and is trial-use.
+For a complete list of changes, see the [Change Log](changes.html).
 {: .note-info}

 CQL allows authors to define named class types, for example: